azmr/live_edit/readme.md

 One major difference is that these will work with C.
 (They're not all C89-compatible, as some of the implementations require declare-anywhere and/or `__VA_ARGS__`.
 Some aren't C89-compatible just because I haven't taken the time to make them so.
-File an issue or a pull request if you want this changed.)
+File an issue or a pull request if you want this changed.
+Ditto for C++ incompatibilities.)

 ## Overview of headers
 All of these can be used standalone, but they also work well together.